 - Look - Turns the cursor into an eye allowing the player to take a closer look at a specific item or hotspot

-- Fight - Turns the cursor into a targeting reticle allowing the player to attack whatever they click on
+- Fight - Turns the cursor into a targeting reticule allowing the player to attack whatever they click on

-Below the option panel is a "power gem" that shows how strong your physical attack is going to be when you hold down the attack button.
+Below the option panel is a "power gem" that shows how strong the player character's physical attack is going to be when the attack button is held down.
 It also shows how much weight the character is currently hauling around.

 A compass is also located blow the world view screen accompanied by an active spell panel to the left and the runes currently arranged for spellcasting on its right.

 Several slots are arranged around the Avatar indicating holders for armor, weapons, magical items, rings, and containers in which to store extra items (and which open up to display their contents).
 Below the character panel are two flasks that show how much health and mana (magic) the character currently has in reserve.

 At the bottom of the HUD is a message scroll displaying actions, warnings, and other messages of note pertinent to the game.